DocumentationGetting Started

 Install

 We’ll use SQLite for this guide.
-For production, swap to @pidgeyjs/postgres or @pidgeyjs/redis with a one-line config change.
+For production, swap to @pidgeyjs/postgres or @pidgeyjs/redis by updating your adapter.
+The CLI (@pidgeyjs/cli) provides worker commands and a dashboard.

 1. Create the Config